jgravelle/Groqqle/README.md

 2. Open your web browser and navigate to the URL provided in the console output (typically `http://localhost:8501`).

-3. Enter your search query in the search bar and click "Groqqle Search" or press Enter.
+3. Enter your search query in the search bar.

+4. Choose between "Web" and "News" search using the radio buttons.

+5. Click "Groqqle Search" or press Enter.

-4. View your results!
+6. View your results!
 Toggle the "JSON Results" checkbox to see the raw JSON data.

+7. For both web and news results, you can click the "📝" button next to each result to get a summary of the article or webpage.

 ![Groqqle Web Interface](image-2.png)

 ### API

-The Groqqle API allows you to programmatically access search results.
+The Groqqle API allows you to programmatically access search results for both web and news.
 Here's how to use it:

 1. Start the Groqqle application in API mode:
    ```bash